DORF / BOARD OF DIRECTORS

 www.ericmanche.com

-Emmy Laursen (Board Member) is Curator of Programs & Engagement at The Contemporary Austin.
+Emmy Laursen is the founder of Facing East Therapy and the Curator of Programs & Engagement at The Contemporary Austin.
 She curates programming that brings audiences closer to the themes of the museum’s exhibitions through performances, artist talks, and other opportunities.
 Since receiving her BFA in Studio Art at The University of Texas at Austin in 2015, she has served the Austin art community through exhibition curation, event organizing, and artist engagement at organizations including Landmarks, Pump Project, Art Alliance Austin, Print Austin, George Washington Carver Museum, Prizer Arts & Letters, grayDUCK Gallery and Elisabet Ney Museum.
 She currently serves on the board for DORF.
 Her experience has reinforced her commitment to advocating for programs and space at the intersection of people and community.
 She recently received her Master of Arts in Clinical Mental Health Counseling and runs a private therapy practice.

 www.melaursen.com